infobloxopen/kubenodes/README.md

 ## Description

 *kubenodes* watches the Kubernetes API and synthesizes A, AAAA, and PTR records for Node addresses.
+This plugin requires list/watch permission to the Nodes API.

 This plugin can only be used once per Server Block.